Los Angeles/Anaheim city guide

 • Staples Center: Home of the Clippers, Kings and Lakers.
 Located at Figueroa and 11th streets in the South Park section of downtown L.A.

-• StubHub Center: Home of the Galaxy.
+• StubHub Center: Home of the Galaxy and Chargers.
 Located in the suburb of Carson, about 15 miles south of downtown L.A.

 • Angel Stadium of Anaheim: Home of the Angels.
 Located at State College Boulevard and Orangewood Avenue in southeast Anaheim.